 Marks said some of the most compelling evidence for changing the policy comes from Australia, which put in place a one-year ban on donations over a decade ago.
 Recently published studies showed no change in the safety of the blood supply after making the switch.

 Additionally, studies conducted by the U.S. government suggest gay and bisexual men are actually more likely to abide by donation guidelines under a 12-month prohibition period.
 All blood donors take a questionnaire about their health and sexual behavior, but some gay men reportedly answer inaccurately to donate blood.

-All U.S. blood donations are screened for HIV but the testing only detects the virus after it's been in the bloodstream about 10 days.
-Still, FDA officials said current research does not support reducing the donation ban below the one-year mark, though the agency may consider changing the timeframe.
+All U.S. blood donations are screened for HIV but testing only detects the virus after it's been in the bloodstream about 10 days.
+Still, FDA officials said current research does not support reducing the donation ban below the one-year mark, though the agency may consider changing the timeframe in the future.